-AP FACT CHECK: Trump falsely says ventilators coming 'fast'
+AP FACT CHECK: Trump hype on auto industry and ventilators

-DETROIT — President Donald Trump is falsely claiming that automakers including GM, Ford and Tesla are pitching in to manufacture medical ventilators "fast" to help fill an acute U.S. shortage of the medical equipment for coronavirus patients.
+DETROIT — President Donald Trump is falsely asserting how quickly automakers including GM, Ford and Tesla can manufacture ventilators to help fill an acute U.S. shortage of the medical equipment for coronavirus patients.

-Ford and GM have yet to start, and it would take them months, if not longer, to begin production, if it's even possible.
+Ford and GM have yet to start production, and it would take them months, if not longer, to begin production, if it's even possible.

 A look at the claim: